miannetopokki/HTMLCheckerPDA/README.md

 <strong>Features:</strong>

 * Structure Validation: Utilizing Pushdown Automata to meticulously examine HTML structures and detect syntax errors.
-* Error Identification: Highlighting any inconsistencies or mistakes in the HTML document for easy debugging and correction.
 * User-Friendly Interface: Offering an intuitive platform that simplifies the process of validating HTML structures.

 <br/>